-This is KESMI's second annual Sustainability Report for the period of 1 August 2018 to 31 July 2019 ("FY2019").
-Where applicable, one year of historical performance data is also included for comparative purposes.
+Our third annual Sustainability Report covers the sustainability policies and practices of KESMI entities in Malaysia and China, from the period of 1 August 2019 to 31 July 2020 ("FY2020").
+Where applicable, historical performance data is also included for comparative purposes.

-This report was prepared in accordance with the Global Reporting Initiative ("GRI") Standards - 'Core' option.
+This report complies with the Global Reporting Initiative ("GRI") Standards: Core option, a globally recognised standard for sustainability reporting.
 The GRI Sustainability Reporting Standards have been deemed most suitable for KESMI's sustainability reporting framework as the standards are recognised globally and are the most widely adopted global standards for sustainability reporting.